lancenacabuan/Shaliah/README.md

 and speak in God's voice *representationally*[\[41\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=2,wholly%20functions%20as%20the%20sender)[\[42\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=equivalent%20to%20the%20man%20himself,The%20Talmud%20confirms%20this).
-When Jesus says "I and the Father are one" or "whoever has seen me has seen the Father," Unitarians understand it in light of agency–a unity of will and purpose, such that to encounter Christ is to encounter God's authorized presence[\[81\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=message%2C%20that%20envoy%20was%20to,rabbis%2C%20regularly%20quoted%20to%20each)[\[103\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=point%3A%20%E2%80%9Cthe%20agent%20of%20the,cite%20the%20Hebrew%20Bible%20for).
+When Jesus says "I and the Father are one" or "whoever has seen me has seen the Father," Unitarians understand it in light of agency – a unity of will and purpose, such that to encounter Christ is to encounter God's authorized presence[\[81\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=message%2C%20that%20envoy%20was%20to,rabbis%2C%20regularly%20quoted%20to%20each)[\[103\]](https://www.eventleaf.com/Attendee/Attendee/ViewSessionDocument?eId=Z41HfT5waIfRkDKzGKeXwA%3D%3D&sdId=CBL3BFFMr3aUJVU%2FWmUX7Q%3D%3D#:~:text=point%3A%20%E2%80%9Cthe%20agent%20of%20the,cite%20the%20Hebrew%20Bible%20for).